SC Internacional: Foundation and early years (1910s)

 The Club's foundation can be attributed directly to three brothers: Henrique Poppe Leão, José Eduardo Poppe, and Luiz Madeira Poppe.
 They arrived in Porto Alegre from São Paulo around 1908, a period marked by the rising popularity of football across Brazil.

 The younger siblings, José and Luiz, had the desire to play football, a sport they learned to practice in São Paulo.
 Henrique, the older and influential brother, then orchestrated the creation of a new club.

 Henrique Poppe, founder of the club.

 The genesis of Sport Club Internacional is linked to the combination of diverse nationalities.
 In contrast to the other teams in Porto Alegre at the time, which primarily catered to descendants of Germans, Inter emerged as inclusive to various ethnic backgrounds.
 The speeches heard at the meetings always revolved around a very important principle for the Poppe family and those present there.
 Internacional was being created for Brazilians and foreigners, a clear reference to the discriminatory policies of the other two major existing clubs in Porto Alegre, Grêmio and Fuss-Ball.

 The club's colors were inspired by the street carnaval of Porto Alegre.
 At the time there were two big carnaval organizations in the city, the green Esmeraldinos and the red Venezianos, after a vote the color red was chosen.

 The area of Ilhota, once a humble neighborhood rich in cultural influence, served as the team's first ground.
 The football field on Rua Arlindo, now known as Sport Club Internacional Square, hosted the early training sessions of the team.
-Subsequently, this location became the venue for the Canela Preta League matches and also saw the emergence of one of Brazil's greatest football talents, the legendary Tesourinha.
+Subsequently, this location became the venue for the Canela Preta League matches and also saw the emergence of Tesourinha, a prominent Brazilian football talent.
 Because of frequent flooding in the neighborhood, the Club was compelled to relocate.
 Thus, in 1910, it moved to Campo da Várzea, now called Parque da Redenção.

 The time at Bom Fim neighborhood wouldn't last long, though, and by 1912, Inter had leased Chácara dos Eucaliptos.
 Situated on an alley with an entrance on Rua da Azenha, this became Inter's inaugural exclusive playing venue.
 It was here that the club initiated its first series of victories, clinching the City Championship in 1913 and 1917.